-Coming up with catchy and unique titles is an important part of writing list articles, but be sure the heading matches the content (no clickbait).
+Tip: Coming up with catchy and unique titles is an important part of writing list articles, but be sure the heading matches the content (no clickbait).

 This type of content can give you a great outlet for sharing your knowledge and expertise on a given topic.
-Ebooks have a number of benefits, including lead generation, establishing authority, growing email lists, and beefing up your overall content offering.
+Ebooks have many benefits, including lead generation, establishing authority, growing email lists, and beefing up your overall content offering.

-Ebook best practices: The main focus of an ebook should be providing solutions.
-Otherwise, it won’t be of value to your audience.
+Ebook best practices: The main focus of an ebook should be providing solutions otherwise, it won’t be of value to your audience.
 Therefore, minimize the time you spend on advertising and focus more on generalized solutions.
-A good rule of thumb for ebooks: keep the promotional elements to between 5 and 10 percent of the content.
-This type of content demands research, time, and quality writing, so it’s best to have a plan in place before you start.
+A good rule of thumb for ebooks is to keep the promotional elements to a minimum as you’ve already captured their data.

-The content doesn’t necessarily have to be evergreen, but if it is then you'll get years of return on the investment, and you'll be able to use the ebook to continue reaching new audiences long after it’s published.
+Tip: The content doesn’t have to be evergreen, but if it is then you'll get years of return on the investment, and you'll be able to use the ebook to continue reaching new audiences long after it’s published.

 Infographics are among the most popular types of content you can create, and this is because they present a great deal of information (such as statistics, research, and other data) in a visual way that’s engaging, digestible, and shareable.

-How-tos and instructional content are similar to long-form blog posts that go into great depth about how to do anything from achieving a task to building something and more.
-The exact nature of your tutorial will depend on your audience and your industry, but this type of content is great for sharing expertise, building trust, and growing email lists.
+How-tos and instructional content are similar to long-form blog posts that go into depth about how to do anything from achieving a task to building something and more through step-by-step instructions.

-It’s a good content choice is because it demonstrates to prospects how your brand, products, or services can help solve problems they may be experiencing, and this will foster strong relationships and build loyalty.
+It’s a good content choice because it demonstrates to prospects how your brand, products, or services can help solve problems they may be experiencing, and this will foster strong relationships and build loyalty.